-The AAMC Anticoagulation Clinic is a special clinic that educates patients, monitors blood tests that measures the blood's clotting ability (INR), reviews your current medications for interactions and adjusts doses for patients who take warfarin (Coumadin).
-The following are some frequently asked questions that may be helpful.
+The AAMC Anticoagulation Clinic is a special clinic that educates patients, monitors tests that measures the blood's clotting ability, called the international normalized ratio (INR), reviews your current medications for interactions and adjusts doses for patients who take warfarin (Coumadin®).
+The following are some answers to frequently asked questions that may be helpful.

 The clinic uses Point of Care Testing (POCT) to check your INR.
-POCT uses a hand-held machine to test your INR.
+POCT uses a hand-held machine to test your INR (International Normalization Ratio).
 With POCT, results are available in minutes using a fingerstick sample allowing for immediate interpretation of the results and dosage adjustments.
 Upon leaving the clinic you will know your results, your new warfarin dose and when to return for follow-up.

-Each visit will include a fingerstick to measure your INR, questions about your health, medications changes and upcoming procedures.
+During your first visit, you will receive additional education about your anticoagulation therapy and there will be a review of your medical history.
+The new patient appointment will take about 45 minutes.
+Follow-up appointments typically last less than 15 minutes.
+Each visit will include a fingerstick to measure your INR, questions about your health, medication changes and upcoming procedures.
 The clinical pharmacist will then decide if your dose needs to be adjusted and when you will need to return for your next visit.
 The goal is to have you return as infrequently as possible, but no longer than every 4 weeks.
-Each visit lasts less than 15 minutes.
-During your first visit, you will be given some additional education about your warfarin therapy and will take about 45 minutes.

 Most insurance plans cover at least some of the visit to the clinic.
 Coverage and reimbursement may vary depending on the individual plan.
-Your insurance will be billed automatically.
-You may be responsible for a co-pay or any unmet deductibles.
+Your insurance will be billed automatically, but you may be responsible for a co-pay or any unmet deductibles.
 Please call the clinic for information regarding your specific coverage benefits.